Hall Lie algebras of toric monoid schemes: Monoid schemes

-\begin{proof} \begin{enumerate} \item If $X = \spec A$ is affine, $\Qcoh(X)$ is equivalent to $\Amod$, and the statement follows from the observation in Example \ref{example: proto-exact} that $\Amod$ is proto-exact.
-For general $X$, we may pass to an affine cover $\{ U_{\alpha} = \spec A_{\alpha} \} $, and compute the push-outs/pull-backs in Definition \ref{pe_def} in $\on{Mod}_{\on{A_{\alpha}}}$.
+\begin{proof} For (1), we must verify that with the above definition, the bicartesian squares in Definition \ref{pe_def} involving $\MM$ and $\EE$ exist in $\Qcoh(X)$ (resp. $\Coh(X)$).
+If $X = \spec A$ is affine, $\Qcoh(X)$ is equivalent to $\Amod$, and the statement follows from the fact that $\Amod$ is proto-exact.
+For general $X$, we may pass to an affine cover $\{ U_{i} = \spec A_{i} \} $, and compute the push-outs/pull-backs in Definition \ref{pe_def} in $\on{Mod}_{\on{A_{i}}}$.
 It follows from Remark \ref{pe_structure_Amod} and part (1) of Proposition \ref{module_localization_prop} that these glue.
-The proof for $\Coh(X)$ is identical, working with finitely generated modules. \item This follows from the fact that if is an admissible short exact sequence, then $supp(\F') = supp(\F) \cup supp(\F'') .$ \item $\Qcoh(X)_{\mc{I}}$ (resp.~$\Coh(X)_{\mc{I}}$) are equivalent to $\Qcoh(X_{\mc{I}})$ (resp.~$\Coh(X_{\mc{I}})$) via $\iota_*$ as explained above, and the latter are manifestly proto-exact.
-Alternatively, one observes that the question is local, and can be verified on affines, where the statement follows Proposition \ref{pe_subcat}. \item This follows from part (1) of Proposition \ref{module_localization_prop}, and the fact that $\Qcoh(X)$(resp.~ $\Coh(X)$) is equivalent to $\Amod$ (resp.~$\Amod^{fg}$) for an affine monoid scheme $X$. \end{enumerate} \end{proof}
+The proof for $\Coh(X)$ is identical, working with finitely generated modules.